 Freedom of Association

-Similar to rights to freedom of expression, public school teachers enjoy rights to freedom of association, based on the First Amendment's provision that grants citizens the right to peaceful assembly.
-These rights generally permit public school teachers to join professional, labor, or similar organizations; run for public office; and similar forms of association.
-However, teachers may be required to ensure that participation in these activities is completely independent from their responsibilities to the school.
+Like rights to freedom of expression, public school teachers enjoy rights to freedom of association.
+This comes from the First Amendment's provision that grants citizens the right to peaceful assembly.
+In general, these rights permit public school teachers to join professional, labor, or similar organizations, run for public office, and enjoy other similar forms of association.
+However, teachers may have to ensure that participation in these activities is independent of their responsibilities to the school.

 Freedom of Religion